Ahmed Adly: Playing style

 Adly had expressed admiration towards Mikhail Tal and his attacking style, having been inspired by him.
 In youth, Adly had been an attacking player but has since evolved to a more universal playing style.
-Adly has expressed admiration for several other players' play styles, including the World Chess Champion Magnus Carlsen, who has also expressed his acknowledgement of Adly's win against him in the 2006 Reykjavik Open.
+Adly has expressed admiration for several other players' play styles, including former World Chess Champion Magnus Carlsen, who has also expressed his acknowledgement of Adly's win against him in the 2006 Reykjavik Open.